 We have been so blessed!
 We want to say thank you to our family members and friends that worked together to make our wedding celebration so beautiful.
 With God at the center of our union I think everything looks brighter and more joyful!

-Our decorations were truly a collaborative effort and I wanted to share them with you!
+Our Burlap and Lace Country Style Wedding Decorations were truly a collaborative effort and I wanted to share them with you!
+As farmers we wanted to incorporate elements from the farm into our wedding decor.

 I love the head table back drop (which we rented) and covered with strips of cloth.
-I chose several different neutral colors and ripped strips one to four inches wide and tied a knot around a piece of sisal twine.
+I chose several different neutral colors of fabric.
+We ripped strips one to four inches wide and tied a knot around a piece of sisal twine that became the top of the back drop.

 I made the Mr. and Mrs. banner by printing letters as large as I could on my home printer and then cutting them out to use for the template.
 I placed the paper template on pieces of burlap and painted the letters black and strung them on another piece of twine.